eunbaeAN/NiceBacteria/README.md

 - sample : sample names email adresse.
 - runtype :
 - r1 : short paired-end reads, forward for r1.
-The complete location of this input file (FASTQs) is nedded.
 - r2 : short paired-end reads, reverse for r2.
-The complete location of this input file (FASTQs) is nedded.
 - long_reads : long single-end reads.
-The complete location of this input file (FASTQs) is nedded.
 - assembled_fasta : The FASTA file which is already assembled.
+ - email : The email address that you want to be informed.
-The complete location of this input file (FASTQs) is nedded.
+**The complete location of each input file (FASTQs) is nedded.**
-- email

 # Inputs/outputs